Skip to main content

 1. Under Friendly Name, enter a name for the certificate.

-This name will be used as a directory name for storing the certificate files on the device.
+This name must be unique among all configured certificates on the device.
+It will be used as a directory name for storing the certificate files on the device.
+If the name has already been taken, a warning will be displayed, and an entry will be written to the system log.

 image-20250821-095914.png